aibasel/lab/docs/faq.rst

 Which experiment class should I use for which Fast Downward revision?
 ---------------------------------------------------------------------

-* Before CMake: Use DownwardExperiment in lab 1.x
+* Before CMake: Use DownwardExperiment in Lab 1.x
-* With CMake and mandatory validation: Use FastDownwardExperiment in lab 1.x
+* With CMake and optional validation: Use FastDownwardExperiment in Lab 1.x
-* With CMake and optional validation: Use FastDownwardExperiment in lab 2.x
+* With CMake and mandatory validation: Use FastDownwardExperiment in Lab 2.x